 "Independent Amount" means, with respect to a Party, the amount, if any, set forth in the Paragraph 10 Cover Sheet for such Party (which amount, if designated, shall either be a Fixed Independent Amount, a Full Floating Independent Amount or a Partial Floating Independent Amount, in each case, as designated on the Paragraph 10 Cover Sheet), or if no amount is specified, zero, or with respect to either Party, an additional or reduced amount agreed to as such for that Party in respect of a Transaction.

-"Interest Amount" means with respect to an Interest Period, the aggregate sum of the amount of interest calculated for each day in that Interest Period on the principal amount of Cash held by a Party on that day, determined by such Party for each such day as follows: (a) the amount of Cash held on that day; multiplied by (b) the Interest Rate for that day, divided by (c) 360.
+"Interest Amount" means with respect to an Interest Period, the aggregate sum of the amount of interest calculated for each day in that Interest Period on the principal amount of Cash held by a Party on that day, determined by such Party for each such day as follows: (a) the amount of Cash held on that day; multiplied by Pledging Party (b) the Interest Rate for that day, divided by (c) 360.

-"Interest Period" means the period from (and including) the last Business Day on which an Interest Amount was Transferred by a Party (or if no Interest Amount has yet been Transferred, the Business Day on which Cash was Transferred to such Party) to (but excluding) the Business Day on which the current Interest Amount is to be Transferred.
+"Interest Period" means the period from (and including) the last Local Business Day on which an Interest Amount was Transferred by a Party (or if no Interest Amount has yet been Transferred, the Local Business Day on which Cash was Transferred to such Party) to (but excluding) the Local Business Day on which the current Interest Amount is to be Transferred.

 "Interest Rate" shall be the rate set forth in the Paragraph 10 Cover Sheet.

-"Letter of Credit" means an irrevocable, transferable, standby letter of credit, issued by a major U.S. commercial bank or the U.S. branch office of a foreign bank with, in either case, a Credit Rating of at least (a) "A-" by S&P and "A3" by Moody's, if such entity is rated by both S&P and Moody’s or (b) "A-" by S&P or "A3" by Moody's, if such entity is rated by either S&P or Moody’s but not both, substantially in the form set forth in Schedule 1 attached hereto, with such changes to the terms in that form as the issuing bank may require and as may be acceptable to the beneficiary thereof.
+"Letter of Credit" means an irrevocable, transferable, standby letter of credit, issued by a major U.S. commercial bank or the U.S. branch office of a foreign bank with, in either case, a Credit Rating is the lesser of (a) "A-" by S&P and "A3" by Moody's, if such entity is rated by both S&P and Moody’s or (b) "A-" by S&P or "A3" by Moody's, if such entity is rated by either S&P or Moody’s but not both, substantially in the form set forth in Schedule 1 attached hereto, with such changes to the terms in that form as the issuing bank may require and as may be acceptable to the beneficiary thereof.

 "Letter of Credit Default" means with respect to an outstanding Letter of Credit, the occurrence of any of the following events: (a) the issuer of such Letter of Credit shall fail to maintain a Credit Rating of at least (i) "A-" by S&P or "A3" by Moody’s, if such issuer is rated by both S&P and Moody’s, (ii) “A-“ by S&P, if such issuer is rated only by S&P, or (iii) "A3" by Moody’s, if such issuer is rated only by Moody’s; (b) the issuer of the Letter of Credit shall fail to comply with or perform its obligations under such Letter of Credit; (c) the issuer of such Letter of Credit shall disaffirm, disclaim, repudiate or reject, in whole or in part, or challenge the validity of, such Letter of Credit; (d) such Letter of Credit shall expire or terminate, or shall fail or cease to be in full force and effect at any time during the term of the Agreement, in any such case without replacement; or (e) the issuer of such Letter of Credit shall become Bankrupt; provided, however, that no Letter of Credit Default shall occur in any event with respect to a Letter of Credit after the time such Letter of Credit is required to be canceled or returned to a Party in accordance with the terms of this Collateral Annex.